This article picks up from the end of Part 1: Creating a Details Extractor.

 With the details extractor we created, we might want to go back in and add hidden values or clean up other values within Import.io before getting our data output.

-Before saving the extractor, you can drag-and-drop the data columns to rearrange the order.
-Once you are done, click the Save Data button and save your updates by clicking Save and run or Save only.
+Before saving the extractor, you can drag-and-drop the data columns to rearrange the order and go back to the Data view to check the output.
+Once you are done, click the Save and run or Save only.

 Now with the details extractor finished, you will want to move on to Part 3: Creating a Listings Extractor.